Ecodev/gims/docs/content/data_input2.rst

 .. note::

-    The Questionnaires and Filter selection menus are automatically hidden once the table vue is generated.
-To access these menus again, simply click on the "Selection" button at the top.
+    The Questionnaires and Filter selection menus are automatically hidden once the table view is generated.
+To access these menus again, simply click on the :guilabel:`Selection` button at the top.

 .. image:: img/contribute_jmp2.png
     :width: 100%